• Skip to primary navigation

 They will last for 4-5 days.

-The paper towel will absorb all the excess moisture and your veggie noodles will be ready for the next meal!
+The paper towel will absorb all the excess moisture, and your veggie noodles will be ready for the next meal!

-Colorful veggies (beets, carrots) are great to spiralize, but they can easily stain your spiralizer.
+Tip 1: Colorful veggies (beets, carrots) are great to spiralize, but they can easily stain your spiralizer.
 Make sure you wash your spiralizer immediately after use.

-25 Healthy Veggie Spiralizer Recipes
+29 Healthy Spiralizer Recipes

-25 quick and easy veggie spiralizer recipes, plus all the tips you need to know to spiralize your veggie to make skinny delicious recipes!
+29 quick and easy veggie spiralizer recipes, plus all the tips you need to know to spiralize your veggie to make skinny delicious recipes!

-Cook Time30 mins
+Cook Time30 minutes

-Total Time30 mins
+Total Time30 minutes

 Course: Main Course